 \textbf{Background.} The Rees algebra of an ideal is a fundamental object in algebraic geometry.
-A natural question is if this object can be generalized.
-In \cite{reesbud}, this was done by defining the Rees algebra for any finitely generated module over a noetherian ring.
-Furthermore, in \cite{jag1}, we studied this object and found an intrinsic definition in terms of the algebra of divided powers.
+As ideals are special cases of modules, it is reasonable to ask if the Rees algebra generalizes in some natural way to the case of modules.
+In \cite{reesbud}, such a generalization was presented by defining the Rees algebra of finitely generated modules over noetherian rings in terms of maps to free modules.
+In \cite{jag1}, we expanded on these ideas and found an intrinsic definition of the Rees algebra in terms of the algebra of divided powers.

-Coherent functors were introduced by Auslander in \cite{auslander}, and was studied by Hartshorne in \cite{coherenthart}.
-They are useful for various topics.
-In \cite{schartin}, Schlessinger used them for describing infinitesimal deformation theory and, in \cite{2012arXiv1206.4182H}, Hall gives a nice description of Artin's criteria for algebraicity of a stack.
+A seemingly unrelated topic is the theory of coherent functors introduced by Auslander \cite{auslander}, and also studied by Hartshorne \cite{coherenthart}.
+These objects have been used for describing various results, such as Schlessinger's approach to infinitesimal deformation theory \cite{schartin}, and Hall's reformulation of Artin's criterion for the algebraicity of a stack~\cite{2012arXiv1206.4182H}.

-\textbf{Structure of the article.} We start in Section~\ref{sec:1} by reviewing some results of Rees algebras of modules.
-In particular, we state some results about versal homomorphisms.
+\textbf{Structure of the paper.} We start in Section~\ref{sec:1} by reviewing some results of Rees algebras of modules.
+In particular, we state some results concerning the notion of versal maps.

 In Section~\ref{sec:torsionless} we discuss the torsionless quotient of a module $M$, which is defined as the image of the canonical map from $M$ to its double dual.
 We find that any versal map will factor through this quotient and show that it is connected to the Rees algebra of $M$.